 Get a Green Card

 Also, many H4 visa holders want to know whether they can apply for a Green Card.
-The answer in this case is yes.
+The answer, in this case, is yes.
 Most H type visas are dual intent, which means that you can have a non-immigrant and immigrant status.
 However, if you apply for a Green Card from an H4 visa, it might take too long for your priority dates to become current.
 You might have to wait for years until your Green Card is approved.

 A better way to go about getting a Green Card is to change status to an H-1B visa and then apply for the Green Card.
 Your Green Card might be processed faster and you won’t have to wait too long.

-Work with a H4 visa
+Work with an H4 visa

 Open a Bank account for H4 visa holders

-You can open your own H4 visa bank account as any other immigrant or citizen of the U.S with any banking institution.
+You can open your own H4 visa bank account like any other immigrant or citizen of the U.S with any banking institution.
 The procedure is easy and you can open it by providing your passport and local ID card.